zihengdong/ST-Hformer/README.md

 First, navigate to the "model" directory using the "cd" command (`cd/model`).
 Then run the command: `python train.py -d <dataset> -g <gpu_id> -m <MASK>`

+Masks can be selected from different types, including 'temporal', 'spatial', 'mixed', 'decoupled'.

 However, masks were hardly used in the experiments.
 For example, you can run `python -d PEMS08 -g 0`.

 ### When you want to visualize the dimensionality - reduced images and heatmaps: